China’s rapid globalization has created a wealth of opportunities for foreigners, particularly in the fields of translation and interpretation.

 Staying Updated with Industry Trends

-Keep an eye on the latest advancements in translation technology.
+Keep an eye on advancements in AI and machine translation.

 Future of Translation and Interpretation in China